Time in Australia: Daylight saving time (DST)

 The choice of whether to use DST is a matter for the governments of the individual states and territories.
 However, during World War I and World War II all states and territories used daylight saving time (DST).
 In 1968 Tasmania became the first state to use DST in peacetime, followed in 1971 by New South Wales, Victoria, Queensland, South Australia, and the Australian Capital Territory.
+Queensland abandoned DST in 1972.
 Western Australia and the Northern Territory did not adopt it.
-Queensland abandoned DST in 1972.
-Queensland and Western Australia have occasionally used DST during the past 40 years during trial periods.
+Queensland and Western Australia have occasionally used DST since then during trial periods.

 The main DST zones are the following: